Naming and Tagging Conventions

 big spendersVIP_AOVover200

 Avoid vague lifecycle terms used interchangeably across your account.
 Define once what each stage means — for example, Active = placed an order in the last 30 days — and apply that definition consistently.
-Document the definition in the segment description so it's visible to everyone working in the account.
+Document it in the segment description so it is visible to everyone working in the account.

 Contact Fields